tgalbaugh/pythonProject/README.md

 # pythonProject
 This is a Google Colab Notebook [click here to open](https://colab.research.google.com/drive/1fwiQZodWSqLg7VasGCBPDztDxdvEVeFx?usp=sharing)
+Run the Python by clicking the "Run Cell" button

 **This project is a simplified version of a project done for my work.
 To protect proprietary company information several features that exist in the work project do not exist here include:**
 - Mounting Google Drive to read/write files from Shared Drives